matthiasseibold/ThreeDPoseUnityBarracuda/README.md

 # ThreeDPoseUnityBarracuda
-This project is a fork from:
-https://github.com/digital-standard/ThreeDPoseUnityBarracuda

-and stripped to only display the skeleton on top of the webcam stream.
+This project is a fork from the repo below and was stripped to only display the skeleton overlayed onto the webcam stream. https://github.com/digital-standard/ThreeDPoseUnityBarracuda

 ![demo](Assets/StreamingAssets/ScreenShots/skeleton.png)